43ravens/ECget/README.rst

 :Author: Doug Latornell <djl@douglatornell.ca>
 :License: Apache License, Version 2.0

-ECget is an extensible tool,
-written in Python,
-to get observation data from Environment Canada weather and hydrometric web services and sites and store it in project-specific file formats.
+ECget tool to get observation data from Environment Canada weather and hydrometric web services and sites and store it in project-specific file formats.
 ECget was developed to support the SOG coupled physics-biogeochemical model for deep estuaries (http://www.eos.ubc.ca/~sallen/SOG-docs/) and it use to predict the timing of the spring phytoplankton bloom in the Strait of Georgia (http://eos.ubc.ca/~sallen/SoG-bloomcast/results.html).

+ECget is written in Python and is designed to be easily extensible for use in other projects and applications.

 Documentation for the project is included in the docs/ directory and is rendered at http://ecget.readthedocs.org/.